 - Obesity and weight gain

 - Cognitive decline or brain fog

-When we are on vacation, we are typically in relaxation mode.
-The daily hustle and bustle and high stress lifestyle is replaced with the exact opposite.
-There are no alarm clocks, beds to make, meals to cook or deadlines to meet.
+When we’re on vacation, we are typically in relaxation mode.
+Our daily hustle and bustle and high-stress lifestyle are replaced with the exact opposite.
+There are no alarm clocks, beds to make, meals to cook, or deadlines to meet.
 We are on vacation time!

-Over the years, in addition to folks being able to digest better in Europe, I have had numerous reports from patients that their blood pressure levels, anxiety and depression were dramatically reduced while in Europe.
+Over the years, in addition to folks being able to digest better in Europe, I have had numerous reports from patients that their blood pressure, anxiety, and depression were dramatically reduced while in Europe.

 Bottom line: Eating while stressed or in a hurry is like attempting to paddle a canoe upstream.
 It is unsustainable!

-Make no mistake about it, gluten sensitivity is as major of a problem in Europe as it is here.
-In fact, my book, Eat Wheat, has been translated for a handful of European countries.
+Make no mistake, gluten sensitivity is as big of a problem in Europe as it is here.
+In fact, my book Eat Wheat has been translated for a handful of European countries.

-The digestive difference is not the wheat, but how the pasta or bread was prepared or processed.
+The digestive difference is not the wheat, but how the pasta or bread is prepared or processed.

-Taking all of these foods out of the diet is not the solution—it simply offers temporary symptomatic relief.
-The key is to accomplish the following:
+Taking all of these foods out of your diet is not the solution—it simply offers temporary symptomatic relief.
+The key to digesting more easily is to accomplish the following: